Home

 Being out in the wilderness or just tooling around the back roads or State parks gives a feeling of what freedom is all about, especially in a durable vehicle capable of taking you to places you might never have been able to see otherwise.

-Yes, I do love my Jeep and I would guess that I am not alone by a long shot.
+Yes, I do love Jeeps and I would guess that I am not alone by a long shot.

 Crazy?